 In October 2019, the U.S. Food and Drug Administration (FDA) accepted our Phase II clinical trial protocol for the treatment of CKD caused by rare or significant unmet diseases.
 The trial named REDUX, Latin for restore, is a multi-center, open-label investigation of approximately 90 participants with mild or moderate CKD (Stage II or III) and albuminuria, who are being enrolled in three cohorts (30 participants per cohort).
-The study is being conducted in the United States at 13 sites and is focused on participants with CKD: Cohort I is focused on non-diabetic, hypertensive African Americans with Stage II or III CKD.
+The study is being conducted in the United States at 14 sites and is focused on participants with CKD: Cohort I is focused on non-diabetic, hypertensive African Americans with Stage II or III CKD.
 African Americans are at greater risk for CKD than Caucasians, and those African Americans who have the APOL1 gene mutation are at an even higher risk.
 The study is designed to capture the APOL1 gene mutation as an exploratory biomarker in this cohort.
 Cohort II is focused on participants with IgA Nephropathy (IgAN).
-Cohort III, which was added after completion of our recent public offering, is focused on participants with Type II diabetes mellitus with CKD, hypertension and albuminuria.
+Cohort III, which was added after the completion of our August 2020 public offering, is focused on participants with Type II diabetes mellitus with CKD, hypertension and albuminuria.
 The study will evaluate two dose levels of DM199 within each cohort.
 Study participants will receive DM199 by subcutaneous injection twice weekly for 95 days.
 The primary study endpoints include safety, tolerability, blood pressure, albuminuria and kidney function, which will be evaluated by changes from baseline in estimated glomerular filtration rate (eGFR) and albuminuria, as measured by the urinary albumin to creatinine ratio.
 Participant enrollment and dosing for this study commenced in December 2019.

-As of August 5, 2020, we had enrolled 18 subjects, including 7 African American subjects into Cohort I and 11 subjects with IgAN into Cohort II of the REDUX study.
-Due to actions implemented to combat the COVID-19 pandemic, we continued to experience slower than expected enrollment in the REDUX clinical trial during the second quarter of 2020.
+As of October 30, 2020, we had enrolled 49 subjects, including 11 African American subjects into Cohort I, 13 subjects with IgAN into Cohort II and 25 subjects with Type II diabetes, hypertension and albuminuria into Cohort III of the REDUX study.
+Due to actions implemented at our clinical study sites to combat the COVID-19 pandemic, we have continued to experience slower than expected enrollment in the first two cohorts of the REDUX trial.
 We believe this is due to the reduction or suspension of activities at our clinical study sites as they address staff and patient safety concerns and patient concerns related to visiting clinical study sites in light of the COVID-19 pandemic.
-We anticipate that the COVID-19 pandemic will likely continue to adversely affect our ability to recruit or enroll subjects and we cannot provide any assurance as to when clinical sites will be able to resume enrollment at a normal rate or any guidance at this time as to when we will complete enrollment in the study.
-While results observed to date in the REDUX study indicate a safety profile consistent with past studies, there is insufficient data at this time to evaluate or comment upon efficacy.
+We have added two additional study sites to increase the enrollment rates in these cohorts.
+The enrollment rate for Cohort III has been much more rapid, which is likely due to the large population of potential subjects.
+We anticipate that the COVID-19 pandemic will likely continue to adversely affect our ability to recruit or enroll subjects, and we cannot provide any assurance as to when clinical sites will be able to resume enrollment in Cohorts I and II at a normal rate or any guidance at this time as to when we will complete enrollment in the study.
+DiaMedica expects enrollment in Cohort III to complete by the end of the year with topline results available in the first half of 2021.